Interval Garside Structures for the Complex Braid Groups B(e,e,n): Presentations for TEXT and TEXT

 Recall that for $e,n \geq 1$, $G(e,e,n)$ is the group of $n \times n$ matrices consisting of monomial matrices, with all nonzero entries lying in $\mu_{e}$, the $e$-th roots of unity, and for which the product of the nonzero entries is $1$.
-Note that this family includes three families of finite Coxeter groups: $G(1,1,n)$ is the symmetric group, $G(e,e,2)$ is the dihedral group, and $G(2,2,n)$ is type $D_n$.\\
+Note that this family includes three families of finite Coxeter groups: $G(1,1,n)$ is the symmetric group, $G(e,e,2)$ is the dihedral group, and $G(2,2,n)$ corresponds to Coxeter-type $D_n$.
+We have the following result, see \cite{BMR}.